viniciusMB/Cryptoday/README.md

 # Cryptoday

-Flask page for check the value of most popular cryptocurrencies in USD, EUR, JPY and BRL
+Flask app for check the value of most popular cryptocurrencies in USD, EUR, JPY and BRL